GetSetAbhi/High-Level-System-Design/job_scheduler/README.md

 **Step 4- Worker**

-Once a worker is assigned a job, it can pull artiface from the object storage and executed the artifact and reports the job status to the controller so that controller can update the job run_table accordingly.
+Once a worker is assigned a job, it can pull artifact from the object storage and executed the artifact and reports the job status to the controller so that controller can update the job run_table accordingly.

 **Step 5 - Recurring Job Rescheduling**